-Under the soon-to-be-introduced Unified Patent Court (UPC) system with a current start date of June 1, 2023, a new patent jurisdiction will arise potentially spanning the whole of the European Union (EU).
+Under the impending Unified Patent Court (UPC) system scheduled to begin operations on June 1, 2023, a new patent jurisdiction will arise potentially spanning the whole of the European Union (EU).
 The advantages are obvious: more cost-efficient litigation with the chance of obtaining an EU-wide injunction.
 Nevertheless, as with all new laws and regulations (let alone courts), there will be significant uncertainty around the first pending proceedings and how they will be managed by the incipient UPC.
-In order to mitigate these uncertainties, judges and lawyers need not only consider a whole new set of provisions and rules but also the existing case law under the different current European patent law regimes to better understand how to interpret the new rules and resolve the disputes in an efficient but also fair and equitable manner.
+To mitigate these uncertainties, judges and lawyers need to consider a whole new set of provisions and rules as well as the existing case law under the different current European patent law regimes to better understand how to interpret the new rules and resolve the disputes in an efficient, fair, and equitable manner.